What is the Society doing about aircraft noise?

 Melbourne Civic Society is a member of East Midlands Airport’s Consultative Committee known as the Independent Consultative Committee (ICC), where a wide range of airport related issues are discussed and of the Monitoring, Environment, Noise and Track keeping (MENT) technical subcommittee, which concentrates on noise and environmental issues.

 At these meetings we present our members’ concerns on noise, especially night noise, and track keeping, directly to the airport management and we press them to reduce the adverse impacts of the airport on its immediate neighbours.

-We influence the content of the 5 yearly airport development plans and noise action plans, and closely monitor progress made on environmental issues against the promises in these plans.
+In the longer term we influence the content of the 5 yearly airport development plans and noise action plans, and closely monitor progress made on environmental issues against the promises in these plans.

-We encourage our members to respond individually to these consultations but provide our members with clarification of the more complex aviation issues along with suggested themes which members may use in their own responses.
+We respond to national and local aviation consultations like the Department for Transport’s national consultation on night flying restrictions (September 2021).
+Where appropriate we encourage our members to respond individually to aviation consultations, offering clarification of the more complex aviation issues along with suggested themes which members may use in their own responses.

 We are informed of national and international developments in aviation environmental issues through our membership of a national association of airport residents’ groups called the Aviation Environment Federation (AEF).